Ted Post

-Early life and career
+Early life

-Born in Brooklyn, New York, Post started his career in 1938 working as an usher at Loew's Pitkin Theater.
+Post was born in Brooklyn, New York in 1918, the son of Jacob and Dena Post, Jewish emigrants from the Russian Empire.
+He started his career in 1938 working as an usher at Loew's Pitkin Theater in Brooklyn.
 He abandoned plans to become an actor after training with Tamara Daykarhanova, and turned to directing summer theater, where Post began his lengthy association in the director's chair.
-Upon returning home from his service with the U.S. Army's Special Services division in Italy during World War II, he resumed his experience in theater and when the new medium of television was born, his career took off.